Skip to Main Content

 Conventional mortgages vs. VA Loans

-The key difference here is that VA loans are reserved for only qualifying military members, veterans, and their spouses.
+The key difference between conventional mortgages and VA loans is that VA loans are reserved for only qualifying military members, veterans, and their spouses.
 The average homebuyer can’t qualify for these.

 If you do meet the requirements for military service set out by the Department of Veterans Affairs, then you’re most likely better off with the VA loan, as these mortgages come with serious benefits: